deyvisonjp/IWantApp/README.md

 ﻿# Curso NET 6 Web Api - Udemy
-### Stephany Henrique de Almeida — Instrutor
+### Instrutor: Stephany Henrique de Almeida
-### Repositório do Projeto Professor: GitGub
+### Repositório do Projeto Professor: [GitGub](https://github.com/StephanyBatista/IWantApp)

-## Projeto Exemplo de Vendas - Api Web Rest Net Core 6
+## IWantApp
+_Repository to teach students about .NET 6 and how to build a web app in the real world._